mfreiholz/mfreiholz.github.io/content/posts/llthw-source-control-management.md

-As I was beginning with programming arround the age of 14 and made a lot of websites with PHP and MySQL for gaming clans, community websites and sometimes even small companies (all for free and just for fun), I unfortunetaly didn't know of any centralized SCM at this time.
-What is probably the main reason why I lost most of this old code.
+As I was beginning with programming arround the age of 14 and made a lot of websites with PHP and MySQL for gaming clans, community websites and sometimes even small companies (all for free and just for fun), I unfortunetaly didn't know of any centralized SCM at this time - what is probably the main reason why I lost most of this old code.
 I surely developed ~10 forum-, ~20 clan-, ~20 blog-systems and hundreds of other very cool scripts, web-designs and flash animations.
 One HDD failure, no backups and everything was gone.